Dynamic Mixed-Precision Routing for Efficient Multi-step LLM Interaction: Abstract

 \section{Abstract}

 Large language models (LLM) achieve strong performance in long-horizon decision-making tasks through multi-step interaction and reasoning at test time.
 While practitioners commonly believe a higher task success rate necessitates the use of a larger and stronger LLM model, multi-step interaction with a large LLM incurs prohibitive inference cost.
 To address this problem, we explore the use of low-precision quantized LLM in the long-horizon decision-making process.
-Based on the observation of diverse sensitivities among interaction steps, we propose a dynamic mix-precision routing framework that adaptively selects between high-precision and low-precision LLMs at each decision step.
+Based on the observation of diverse sensitivities among interaction steps, we propose \textbf{Dynamic Mixed-Precision Routing (DMR)}, a framework that adaptively selects between high-precision and low-precision LLMs at each decision step.
 The router is trained via a two-stage pipeline, consisting of KL-divergence–based supervised learning that identifies precision-sensitive steps, followed by Group-Relative Policy Optimization (GRPO) to further improve task success rates.
-Experiments on ALFWorld demonstrate that our approach achieves a great improvement on accuracy–cost trade-off over single-precision baselines and heuristic routing methods.
+Experiments on ALFWorld and WebShop demonstrate that our approach achieves a great improvement on accuracy–cost trade-off over single-precision baselines.